The Ultimate Checklist: Mastering Web Application Penetration Testing for Enhanced Security

 - Obtain Authorization: Secure all necessary legal permissions to conduct the penetration test.

-- Review Policies and Compliance Requirements: Ensure that the testing adheres to all relevant cybersecurity regulations and compliance standards.
+- Review Policies and Compliance Requirements: Ensure the testing meets all relevant cybersecurity regulations and compliance standards.

 4.2.
 During the Test

-- Conduct Scanning: Use the selected tools to perform a comprehensive security scan of the web application.
+- Conduct Scanning: Use the selected tools for a comprehensive web application security scan.

 - Identify Vulnerabilities: Document any security issues encountered during the test.